antvis/G6/docs/manual/middle/Plugins.en.md

 ## Configure to Graph

-You only need to instantiate it and configure the minimap onto the instance of Graph:
+Instantiate the plugin and configure the minimap onto the instance of Graph:

 ```javascript
 // Instantialize the Grid plugin